-Living trusts are a helpful estate planning tool that you can use to help bypass the time-consuming and costly probate process while keeping your affairs private after your passing.
-If you are considering drafting a living trust or want to know how other elements of estate planning work, it’s important to consult with an experienced Tennessee estate planning attorney for guidance.
+Revocable Living Trusts are a helpful estate planning tool that you can use to help bypass the time-consuming and costly probate process while keeping your affairs private after your passing.
+If you are considering drafting a revocable living trust or want to know how other elements of estate planning work, it’s important to consult with an experienced Tennessee estate planning attorney for guidance.

 My firm – Mark E. Tillery, Attorney at Law – is proud to serve clients across Knoxville, Tennessee, and surrounding areas throughout Knox County, including Clinton, Farragut, and Maryville.